mozilla-services/loads/docs/source/zmq-api.rst

 Tests
 -----

-When using loads, you usually run a test suite.
+When using Loads, you usually run a test suite.
 Tests start, stop, succeed and fail.
 Here are the APIs you can use:

 - addFailure(test_name, `exc *`, loads_status)